 Eastern Michigan University (EMU) was allocated $20,461,718 through ARP to provide emergency grants to EMU students and $19,851,592 for the institutional relief to EMU.
 EMU intends to allocate 100% of the $20,461,718 to students in the form of emergency relief grants as federally mandated.

-EMU has allocated $6,234,250 to be distributed in the form of Block Emergency Relief Grants to students with an Expected Family Contribution (EFC) of $15,000 or lower from a valid 2021-2022 Free Application for Federal Student Aid (FAFSA) on file with EMU enrolled for the Fall 2021 semester as of August 10, 2021.
+ARP Block Emergency Relief Grants were provided to students with an Expected Family Contribution (EFC) of $15,000 or lower from a valid 2021-2022 Free Application for Federal Student Aid (FAFSA) on file with EMU enrolled for the Fall 2021 semester.
 Block Emergency Grant amounts ranging from $150 - $1,200 were determined based on an Expected Family Contribution (EFC) range with priority given to students who demonstrated exceptional financial need such as undergraduate students who receive Pell grants.

 An application does not guarantee funding.
-Preference will be given to students who did not already receive HEERF funding during the current semester.
-All undergraduate students and all graduate students enrolled at least half-time for the Fall 2021 semester are eligible to apply.
+Preference will be given to students who did not already receive HEERF funding.
+All undergraduate students and all graduate students enrolled at least half-time for the Fall 2021 semester or Winter 2022 semesters may apply.

 If you experience technical difficulties completing the application please contact [email protected]

 - Any instructions, directions, or guidance provided by the institution to students concerning the Emergency Financial Aid Grants.

 EMU notified 7,334 students via an email to their EMU email account indicating the amount of emergency grant awarded and instructions to complete an electronic consent form indicating their preference to receive the emergency grant as a direct payment to their Eagle OneCard based on their refund preference setup in BankMobile OR as payment toward their Fall 2021 semester balance.

 Institutional Relief and Title III Funding